 Workers' compensation costs to drop for third-straight year

-Salem - In 2016, Oregon workers' compensation costs will decrease an average 5.3 percent, the Department of Consumer and Business Services (DCBS) announced today.
-This marks the third year in a row ? and eighth year in the past decade ? that Oregon businesses are seeing an average decrease.
+Salem, OR — In 2016, Oregon workers' compensation costs will decrease an average 5.3 percent, the Department of Consumer and Business Services (DCBS) announced today.
+This marks the third year in a row and eighth year in the past decade that Oregon businesses are seeing an average decrease.

 The department approved the average decrease in "pure premium," which is the portion of the premium employers pay insurers to cover anticipated claims costs for job-related injuries and deaths.

 Workers' compensation pays injured workers for lost wages and medical care for job-related injuries.
 A four-year decline in average medical care costs and stable wage replacement costs are the key factors continuing to drive down the pure premium.

 "Keeping workers' compensation costs low contributes to a healthy business climate for Oregon employers," said Patrick Allen, DCBS director.
 "Oregon is unique in achieving these low costs while also maintaining strong benefits and programs for injured workers."